BU-CLOUD-S20/Design-and-Implementation-of-a-Kubernetes-operator-for-a-cloud-native-application/README.md

 Features:
 * Design Custome Resouces Definition (which includes the schema)
 * Design and implement the Custome Resouces Definition controller
+* Realize scalling, deletion functions in operator to control the microservices.
 * Testing and the controller and refine it

 ## 4. Installation: